microsoft/sqldev/pages/java/windows/java-windows-1.md

 2. Search for "Advanced System Settings"
 3. Click on the "Environment Variables" button
 4. Add the location of the bin folder of the Maven installation to the PATH variable
-5. Create a new System Variable for "JAVA_HOME" and point it to the location of the JRE in the JDK folder (ex.
-C:\Program Files\Java\jdk1.8.0_102\jre)
+5. Create a new System Variable for "JAVA_HOME" and point it to the JDK folder (ex.
+C:\Program Files\Java\jdk1.8.0_102)
 6. Check that Maven was installed properly by running the following command.

 ```terminal